 Creating and hosting a website.
 A website is a must for pretty much any business today, from a sole proprietorship to a major corporation.
 Brick-and-mortar stores need websites just as much as digital services and products.

 If you build a website or web app on Bubble or another no-code or low-code website builder, this cost might only be a few hundred dollars per year.
-If you don’t want to DIY it, a hired web designer could cost several thousand even for a somewhat basic site.
+If you don’t want to DIY it, a hired web designer could cost several thousand even for a somewhat basic business site.

 Average cost for hosting: $350 annually